-If there’s one thing that people tend to find stressful when they begin a plant based diet, then it’s knowing what to eat that’s not only going to cost a fortune, but also very importantly, easy to prepare.
+If there’s one thing that people tend to find stressful when they begin a plant based diet, it’s knowing what to eat that’s not only going to cost a fortune, but also very importantly, easy to prepare.
 We live in a fast paced world and we simply don’t have time to think too much about meals, yet we still want and need to stay healthy.

 Why eat a good breakfast?